mysterious-coding/base_entranced/README.md

 ####Sample server.cfg [[download]](https://sites.google.com/site/duosjk3siegemods/home/serverstuff)

-This sample server.cfg contains recommended settings for all cvars.
+This sample server.cfg contains recommended settings for all cvars, with a pug server in mind.
 You should base your server's configuration on this file.

 ####Patched siege_narshaddaa [[download]](https://sites.google.com/site/duosjk3siegemods/home/serverstuff)